How Hard Is Nursing School? Look at the Facts

 And if those reasons aren't enough to convince you not to be deterred, then remember these benefits:

 - Great pay—It's no secret that many nurses make good money.
 In 2018, the average salaries of practical nurses, registered nurses, and nurse practitioners in the U.S. were $47,050, $75,510, and $110,030, respectively.****

 - Outstanding job outlook—By becoming a nurse, chances are good that you'll always be able to find employment.
 In America, the demand for qualified nurses is strong year after year.
 In fact, between 2016 and 2026, the number of jobs for registered nurses, practical nurses, and nurse practitioners is expected to grow by 15, 12, and 31 percent, respectively.
 That equals a total of more than 589,000 new openings over that period.†

 - Terrific advancement potential—No matter which level of nursing you begin at, you can pursue opportunities to move up with additional education.
 For example, an LPN or LVN can become an RN.
 And an RN with an ADN degree can go after a BSN degree.
 Many bridge programs are available, such as LPN-to-BSN and RN-to-BSN programs.
 Plus, many RNs get the chance to pursue MSN degrees, which can open up additional career options (such as the opportunity to ask, "Is it hard to become a nurse practitioner?" and to discover the answer for yourself).

 Nursing schools throughout the country are accepting applications right now.
 But they also welcome the chance to share more information with potential nursing students like you.
 Find options in your region by entering your zip code in the following search tool today!

-† Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, website last visited on March 8, 2016.
+† Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last visited on June 10, 2019.